sassansh/Places/README.md

 ## Next Steps 🔮

-- We completed all of our standard and stretch goals for the project except one - a dashboard showing recent activity; this could be implemented by storing creation dates or times for various data objects and displaying a few of the most recent ones on a list-based page.
+- We completed all of our standard and stretch goals for the project except one — a dashboard showing recent activity; this could be implemented by storing creation dates or times for various data objects and displaying a few of the most recent ones on a list-based page.
-- We also discussed adding location functionality to users could view places as pins on a map or find a place close to their current location, which would help users find places they see on the app in real life
+- We also discussed adding location functionality to users could view places as pins on a map or find a place close to their current location, which would help users get to places they see on the app in real life.
-- We also considered adding single sign on so users could log in with existing accounts from other services, which would streamline the registration and login processes
+- We also considered adding single sign-on so users could log in with existing accounts from other services, which would streamline the registration and login processes.

 ## Team Contributions ‎😃